Asalasadat/AI-Travel-Squad/MobileApp/README.md

 🥾 Historical
 👤 Adults
 👥 2 People

-ثم تظهر قائمة الأماكن المناسبة.

-كل مكان يحتوي على:
+A list of suitable places then appears.

+Each place entry includes:

-* 📷 صورة المكان
+* 📷 Place image
-* 📍 المدينة
+* 📍 City
-* 🏛️ نوع المكان
+* 🏛️ Place type
-* 📝 وصف مختصر
+* 📝 Brief description
-* 📊 نسبة المطابقة
+* 📊 Match percentage
-* 🔎 زر View Details
+* 🔎 "View Details" button

-# 🏛️ 6️⃣ تفاصيل المكان — Place Details
+# 🏛️ 6️⃣ Place Details

-عند اختيار أحد الأماكن، ينتقل المستخدم إلى صفحة التفاصيل.

-تحتوي الصفحة على:

-* صورة كبيرة للمكان
+Selecting a place takes the user to the details page..

+The page includes:

+*   A large photo of the place
+*   Name of the place
-* اسم المكان
+*   City
-* المدينة
+*   Type of place
-* نوع المكان
-* وصف المكان
+*   Description of the place
-* نسبة المطابقة
+*   Match percentage
-* ❤️ إضافة إلى المفضلة
+*   ❤️ Add to Favorites
-* 🗺️ فتح الموقع على الخريطة
+*   🗺️ Open location on the map
-* 🔎 اقتراح أماكن مشابهة
+*   🔎 Suggest similar places

----

-# ❤️ 7️⃣ المفضلة — Favorites
+# ❤️ 7️⃣ Favorites

-يمكن للمستخدم إضافة الأماكن التي أعجبته إلى قائمة **Favorites**.

-وبذلك يستطيع العودة إليها لاحقًا بسهولة بدل البحث عنها مرة أخرى.

-مثال:
+Users can add places they like to their **Favorites** list.

+This allows them to easily revisit these places later without having to search for them again..

+Example:

 Favorites

-❤️ البلدة القديمة
+❤️ Old City
-❤️ قصر هشام
+❤️ Hisham's Palace
-❤️ سبسطية
+❤️ Sebastia

-# ✏️ 8️⃣ تعديل التفضيلات
+# ✏️ 8️⃣ Edit Preferences

-إذا لم تعجب المستخدم النتائج، يمكنه العودة إلى شاشة التفضيلات وتعديل اختياراته.

-من خلال زر:
+If the user is not satisfied with the results, they can return to the preferences screen and modify their choices..Using the button:

 **Edit Preferences ✏️**

-يصبح المسار:
+The path becomes:

 Results

-   ↓
-Edit Preferences
+↓ Edit Preferences

-   ↓
-تعديل التفضيلات
-   ↓
+↓ Modify Preferences

-Find Destinations
+↓ Find Destinations

-   ↓
+↓ New Results
-نتائج جديدة`

-وبذلك يستطيع المستخدم تجربة أكثر من مجموعة من التفضيلات.
+This allows the user to try out more than one set of preferences..

-# 📥 9️⃣ تحميل دليل السفر
+# 📥 9️⃣ Download Travel Guide

-يوفر التطبيق أيضًا خيار **Download Travel Guide**.

-يسمح للمستخدم بتحميل دليل سياحي للاستفادة منه أثناء الرحلة.

-ويتم عرض حالة التحميل للمستخدم مثل:
+The app also offers a **Download Travel Guide** option.

+This allows users to download a travel guide to use during their trip.

+The download status is displayed to the user, such as:

 Connecting...
 Downloading 35%